-I am interested in supervising projects on the topics of:
+I am interested in supervising projects on:

 - Shakespeare and theory;